Loading...

 Urgency and Impact

-This section helps the support team prioritize requests based on real business disruption instead of guesswork.
+This section helps the service desk prioritize requests based on real business impact instead of guesswork.

 Request Channel and Contact Preferences